Plasmode/Z280RC/How Z280RC bootstraps from CF.md

 This is the design description of cold boot software out of a compact flash.

-The motivation is two folds.
+The motivation are two folds:
 1. First is cost saving since a set of ROM is not required resulting in smaller pc board and fewer parts.
 2. Second is ease of programming that CF can easily reprogrammed in-situ.
 ## Introduction